mvaisakh/development/3_software/3_2_soft-api-compatibility.md

 *   Music
 *   Settings

-Device implementations SHOULD include the core Android applications as appropriate but MUST include a component implementing the same intent patterns defined by all the “public” Activity or Service components of these core Android applications.
-Note that Activity or Service components are considered “public” when the attribute android:exported is absent or has the value true.
+Device implementations MUST include the core Android applications as appropriate or a component implementing the same intent patterns defined by all the Activity or Service components of these core Android applications exposed to other applications, implicitly or explicitly, through the `android:exported` attribute.

 #### 3.2.3.2\.
 Intent Resolution